flstudio-midi-scripts/AbletonPush2/README.md

 # FL Studio MIDI script for Ableton Push 2

+Given the limited set of features implemented so far, at this stage this script should be considered for educational purposes only :)

 ## Features

 - [X] Press Play button -> play/stop (blinking green/orange when playing in song/pattern mode)